yx-lu/yx-lu.github.io/_pages/about.md

 * SURPRISE! and When to Schedule It.
 Z. Huang\*, S. Xu\*, Y. Shan, **Y. Lu**, Y. Kong, X. Liu and G. Schoenebeck, In *International Joint Conference on Artificial Intelligence (IJCAI)*, 2021.
 * Equal Affection or Random Selection: the Quality of Subjective Feedback from a Group Perspective.
 J. Chen\*, **Y. Lu\*** and Y. Kong, in **poster session** of the *ACM Conference on Economics and Computation (EC poster)*, 2021.

-## Education

-* 09/2018-Present: School of Electronics Engineering and Computer Science, Peking University
-    * Bachelor of Computer Science and Technology
-* 09/2015-06/2018: Hangzhou No.2 High School of Zhejiang Province

 ## Awards